team401/Vision-Tutorials/README.md

 This is FRC Team 401 Copperhead Robotics' Vision Code for 2017, the files in this repository are the three most important files used in vision processing for STEAMWORKS.
 We used a Playstation Eye webcam as our main camera and the traditional green LED ring.
 The following files are included:

  - [Main.cpp:](#main) The main vision processing file that calculates yaw, pitch, and distance
- - [flCalculator.cpp:](#flCalc) Finds the Focal Length of your camera, import for being used in Main.cpp
+ - [flCalculator.cpp:](#flCalc) Finds the focal length of your camera, import for being used in Main.cpp
  - [hsvFinder.cpp:](#hsvFind) Finds the HSV values of a pixel while looking through your camera

 ----------